Sal Agostinelli: Post-playing career

 Agostinelli has remained with the Phillies organization since his playing career concluded.

 Though he played in a single game in 1992, he spent most of the year as a coach for the Martinsville Phillies of the Appalachian League.
 He became a scout the next year and worked as an area scout until 1996, eventually becoming the northeast scouting supervisor.
 In 1997, he was offered the role of international scouting director, which he accepted.

 As a scout, he signed numerous future major league players, including pitcher Carlos Carrasco, pitcher Lendy Castillo, infielder Jose Flores, second baseman Freddy Galvis, outfielder César Hernández, pitcher Elizardo Ramírez, pitcher Carlos Silva and pitcher Alfredo Simón.
 He is also credited with helping discover All-Star catcher Carlos Ruiz.

-Outside of his work with the Phillies, he runs Sal Agostinelli Baseball Training in Long Island.
+Outside of his work with the Phillies, he runs Sal Agostinelli Baseball Training on Long Island.

 He was elected to the Slippery Rock University Hall of Fame in 1995.
 He won the Lou DeMartino Lifetime Achievement Award in 2012.

 Sal was awarded the Dallas Green Award for 2015.
 He was inducted into the Suffolk Sports Hall of Fame during 2020.